New CA guidelines to allow most counties to relax stay at home orders, open restaurant dining rooms

 Twenty-four counties, including Mariposa County, have already won approval under the old guidance.

+Magsig, along with the rest of the board, sent a letter to the state on Friday, telling them Fresno County is ready to move forward with opening businesses.

+"We are still waiting to hear back," he said.
+"I believe all businesses, restaurants, people who cut hair, they're all essential, and we will do everything we can to get them back to work."

-The new criteria eliminates requirements that a county have zero deaths and no more than than one case per 10,000 residents over a two-week period.
-Instead, counties must have no more than 25 cases per 100,000 residents or no higher than an 8% positive rate among people testing for the coronavirus.
+Under the new guidelines, counties must have no more than 25 cases per 100,000 residents or no higher than an 8% positive rate among people testing for the coronavirus.
 They also must have no higher than a 5% increase in hospitalizations over a 7-day period or fewer than 20 hospitalizations total over 14 days.
 The latter will ensure small counties don't get penalized for just one or two extra hospitalizations.

+"With the seven cases each day within a two-week period, that's going to be challenging because we have 40 to 50 cases every day," says Fresno County health officer Dr. Rais Vohra.

+Fresno City officials are hoping to help and are proposing to commit millions of dollars to the county to ramp up testing

 It wasn't immediately clear which counties are eligible under the new rules, but Newsom did say that some counties were not ready due to the outbreaks at nursing homes or packing plants.
 He listed Tulare County and Kings County as examples.